Serolsar Lake Trek

 We provide breakfast at 8:30 AM, which is followed by packed lunch at 9 AM.
 We start trek by 9 :30 AM and reach Jalori Pass by maximum 12:30 PM.

-After that, it takes 2.5 hours of drive till Aut, which marks the end to this well spent weekend.
+After that, it takes 3 hours of drive till Bhunter, which marks an end to this well spent weekend.

 |Please note that itinerary is subject to change owing to weather conditions.
 As safety of everyone is our primary concern, we will not take any decision that hampers the safety of an individual.
 In case road from Jibhi to Jalori Pass is closed due to heavy snow, we provide stay at Home Stay in Jibhi and organize a forest trek around Jibhi.|